Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (949) 923-2200 | Website | Hours: 7 am – Sunset daily | Entrance: Free

-The view from this overlook is epic, stretching up the Southern California coast as far as Catalina Island and inland to Mt.
+The view from this overlook is epic, stretching up the coast as far as Catalina Island and inland to Mt.
 Baldy.
-A fine reward for the moderately challenging 2.4-mile Top of The World Hike.
+It’s a fine reward for the moderately challenging 2.4-mile hike to get there.

-A couple of the Aliso & Wood Canyon hiking trails that begin here are tamer.
-For next to no trekking at all, there’s a short trail from adjacent Alta Laguna Park.
-You also find restrooms and a host of sports facilities here.
+Near the trailhead to Top of the World, you’ll find more Aliso & Wood Canyon hiking trails.
+For next to no trekking at all, there’s a short trail from the adjacent Alta Laguna Park.
+You can also find restrooms and a host of sports facilities here.

 Laguna Beach Backroads Electric Bike Tour